 Captain Warner Castillo was born in Guatemala and immigrated to New York City in 1977.
 Upon graduating from high school, Captain Castillo became a first-generation United States Marine and in 1991 served in the Persian Gulf War.
 In May of 1995, he fulfilled his life-long dream of becoming a first-generation Los Angeles Police Officer when he graduated from the Los Angeles Police Department Academy.

 After the 9/11 terrorist attacks; while a member of the LAPD and a member of the United States Marine Corps Reserve; Captain Castillo and fifteen LAPD officers were mobilized.
 They served with the 2nd Bn 23rd Marines while deployed for Operation Iraqi Freedom in January 2003.
 While assigned to the 1st Marine Divisions Regimental Combat Team 1, during combat operations in the Iraq province, they were awarded the Presidential Unit Citation for combat operations for the liberation of the Iraqi people.

-Captain Castillo recognizes the extreme value of the “Guardian” concept within our Departments future within the 21st Century policing Era, along with the legitimacy of relationship-based policing.
+Captain Castillo recognizes the extreme value of the “Guardian” concept with our Departments future in the 21st Century policing Era, along with the legitimacy of relationship-based policing.
 Captain Castillo is married and has three adult children.